Farmer Needlestick Injuries – Risk & Recommended Treatment

 In Australia, all animal health companies with products registered with the Australian Pesticides and Veterinary Medicine Authority (APVMA) have a legislated requirement to report human exposure of their products to the APVMA but they can only do this if notified of incidents.

-Please note that agricultural workers and farmers can and should report any adverse event to the APVMA and be encouraged to do so.
+Please note that agricultural workers and farmer and health professionals can and should report any adverse event to the APVMA and be encouraged to do so.
 They do not have to wait for the animal health company or a health professional to do it.

 Similarly, health and medical professionals SHOULD also report any adverse patient experience.